Katya Rubia

-Katya Rubia is a Professor of Cognitive Neuroscience at the MRC Social, Genetic and Developmental Psychiatry Centre (SGDP Centre) and Department of Child and Adolescent Psychiatry, both part of the Institute of Psychiatry, King's College London.
+Katya Rubia is a professor of Cognitive Neuroscience at the MRC Social, Genetic and Developmental Psychiatry Centre (SGDP Centre) and Department of Child and Adolescent Psychiatry, both part of the Institute of Psychiatry, King's College London.

 She is best known for her work in child cognitive neuroscience and neuropsychiatry, particularly on disorders of impulsiveness, such as attention-deficit hyperactivity disorder, autism, obsessive-compulsive disorder, and conduct disorder.
 She uses techniques such as structural and functional magnetic resonance imaging (fMRI) and fMRI-neurofeedback.

 Education and Profession

 Katya Rubia received her BA in Philosophy and Psychology in 1987 at the Complutense University of Madrid, Spain.
 She obtained her PhD in neuropsychology (on the neuropsychology of timing functions in brain lesion patients) in 1994 at the Ludwig-Maximilian University of Munich, Germany.
-After graduating, she was a post-doc research assistant for six months at the Technical University of Munich, in the Neurology Department.
-She was a post-doc research assistant in Amsterdam, Netherlands at the University of Amsterdam for one year from 1994-1995.
+She was a post-doc research assistant at the Technical University of Munich, in the Neurology Department and in Amsterdam, Netherlands at the University of Amsterdam.
 Since 1995, she has been working at King's College London, Institute of Psychiatry (Child Psychiatry Department) in London, England, where she became Professor in 2008.
-She teaches cognitive neuroscience, and is head of the section of developmental neuropsychology and neuroimaging.
+She teaches cognitive neuroscience, and is deputy head of department of the department of child & adolescent psychiatry and head of the section of developmental neuropsychology and neuroimaging.

 Research career

 Some of Katya Rubia's early contributions to the field are that children with ADHD have difficulties with timing functions, which are closely associated with impulsiveness.
 Her main contribution to the field has been her work in neuroimaging of the disorder.
-She was a pioneer in imaging the brains of ADHD children in the 90s, which she carries on researching till today, and has substantially contributed to dispel the view that ADHD is a "myth" of naughty children by showing that ADHD is a neurodevelopmental disorder characterised by abnormalities in brain chemistry, brain structure and brain function.
+She was a pioneer in imaging the brains of ADHD children in the 90s, which she carries on researching till today, and has substantially contributed to dispel the view that ADHD is a "myth" of naughty children by showing that ADHD is a neurodevelopmental disorder characterised by differences in brain chemistry, brain structure and brain function.

-She also has imaged a wide range of other child and adult psychiatric disorders such as autism, depression, schizophrenia, child abuse, obsessive-compulsive disorder and others with the aim to understand which brain abnormalities are specific to ADHD and which are shared with other childhood disorders.
+She is also an international imaging expert in a range of other child and adult psychiatric disorders including autism, depression, schizophrenia, child abuse, obsessive-compulsive disorder and others with the aim to understand which brain differences are specific to ADHD and which are shared with other childhood disorders.

 Another line of research has been to investigate the effects of stimulant medication, the gold-standard treatment of ADHD, and of non-stimulant medications, on brain structure, function and chemistry in ADHD.